MakeRedundant/README_Generator/ReadMe.md

 ```pip
  npm start
 ```
-This will run the index.js file in the assts folder
+This will run the index.js file in the assets folder

 Answer the inquirer prompts and the generated README will be in the output folder.